AG-Philipsen/BaHaMAS/README.md

 License
 ----

+The logo of `BaHaMAS` has been created and drawn by **Aurora Somaglia** and then digitalized by **Carine Thalman**.
-The logo of `BaHaMAS` as well as the Wiki cover picture have been drawn by Aurora Somaglia, while the other pictures in the Wiki have been realized by Alessandro Sciarra.
+Other hand drawn pictures have been realized by Aurora Somaglia as well, while the remaining digital ones in the Wiki have been done by **Alessandro Sciarra**.

 |     **Code**      |   **Logo and Images**   |
 |     :------:      |   :-----------------:   |